- Rund ums Studium

 You will also find further information on visa requirements and the application process here.

 As proof, you can e. g. put the required amount of money into a blocked account.
 You can then withdraw a fixed monthly rate from this account while you are in Germany.
-The fee for opening a blocked account is between 50 and 150 Euro.
+There is a fee for opening a blocked account.
 Find more information here.

 To study in Lower Saxony, you will have to prove that you have health insurance that is valid in Germany for the duration of your stay.
 Should you need a visa to enter Germany, you will already need the certificate of insurance when applying for the visa.
 Otherwise, you will be required to provide a proof of your health insurance when you enrol at university.